-The areas of the City where a median income household can afford to buy a home are also home to a disproportionate number of Fort Worth's low-income and BIPOC (Black, Indigenous, People of Color) households, and many of those households are at risk of displacement.
+The areas of the City where a median income household can afford to buy a home are also home to a disproportionate number of Fort Worth's low-income households, and many of those households are at risk of displacement.

 The Housing Affordability Strategy showed that 29% of Fort Worth households with incomes below \$75,000 (the approximate Area Median Income) live in areas where displacement may be in progress of a high risk.
-Moreover, in areas where displacement may be in progress, 81% of residents identify as Hispanic, Black, or another non-white group (175,000 residents out of 216,268); citywide, 62% of Fort Worth residents identify as Hispanic, Black, or other non-white group.